appsecnz/appsecnz.github.io/conference/diversity_fund.md

 ## OWASP New Zealand Day 2024

-**Applications for support through our Diversity and Financial Fund will open 1st April and will be accepted on a continuing basis, until 23 August (or sooner, if funds are exhausted).**
+**Applications for support through our Diversity and Financial Fund opened on 14th June, and will be accepted on a continuing basis, until 23 August (or sooner, if funds are exhausted).**

 Each year, we have some funding available to help people from around New Zealand attend the OWASP New Zealand Day conference, who would otherwise find it hard to attend.
 In particular, we welcome applications from women, people of colour, LGBTQ2IA, Pacific Island indigenous peoples, and all others.
 You all deserve to be able to learn more about security, and we’ll do our best to help make that happen!